VimsRocz/IMU/README.md

 After execution, several PDF plots summarizing the results are written to the working directory.
 A `plot_summary.md` file is also generated that lists each PDF with a short description.
 These files provide visual feedback of the Kalman filter results, residuals and attitude estimates.

+## Logging

+All scripts now write detailed logs to the `logs/` directory.
+Console output is mirrored to `logs/run.log` and a short summary of each run is appended to `logs/run_summary.txt`.
+Review these files to verify the measured biases, attitude errors and final Kalman drift after each execution.